7.3. Overlaid Graphs¶

 plot: we have to specify the common axis of categories.

 While drawing the overlaid bar charts is straightforward, there is a bit too much information on this graph for us to be able to sort out similarities and differences between populations.
-It seems clear that the distributions of ethnicities for everyone in the U.S. and for children in the U.S. are more similar to each other than any other pair, but it’s much easier to compare the populations one pair at a time.
+It is much easier to compare the populations one pair at a time.

 Let’s start by comparing the entire populations of the U.S.A. and California.

 The two distributions are quite different.
-California has higher proportions in the
+California has higher percents in the

-White.
-The differences are largely due to California’s geographical location and patterns of immigration, both historically and in more recent decades.
-For example, the
+Other category are quite similar in the two populations.
+The differences are largely due to California’s geographical location and patterns of immigration and migration, both historically and in more recent decades.

 Hispanic.
 A comparison with the population of children in the state indicates that the

 Hispanic proportion is likely to be greater in future years.
-Among Californian children, 50% are in the
+Among Californian children in 2019, more than 50% were in the